christefano/wp-tournament-manager/README.md

 Tournament Manager pulls in a club's existing online registration from ET (enhanced with extra custom fields from ETECF) and straight into a tournament manager with sections, pairings, wall charts, standings, and final results.

-The "Import to Tournament Manager" button on ETR's "Registrations" tab needs ETR 5.2.3 or later.
-Older ETR versions will still work with Tournament Manager but only through the manual CSV upload.

 ## Features

 **Registration import**